 It is usually not sufficient for the claimant to merely refer to the payment claim and the respondent's payment schedule and state that he/she is entitled to payment.
-The submission should clearly state why the monies are owed and include supporting material as to why the claimant is entitled to the particular amount claimed.
+The submission should:

-If possible obtain witness statements or other technical report, test results, photos, invoices (from suppliers, quality assurance statements, statutory declarations of payment of workers subcontractor etc) or other documentation which supports the claim, attach these as numbered attachments.
+- If possible obtain witness statements or other technical reports, test results, photos, invoices (from suppliers, quality assurance statements, statutory declarations of payment of workers subcontractor etc.) or other documentation which supports the claim, attach these as numbered attachments.
 This is particularly important for larger claims.
 These attachments should show that the work was properly done and completed in line with the contract and/or that related goods and services were provided as per the progress claim.
 Statutory declarations are not necessary.
-Because an adjudicator can not test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.
+Because an adjudicator cannot test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.